This Farfalle with Bolognese with Mushroom and Sausage is made with onion, carrots, celery, ground beef, sausage, white wine and porcini mushroom.

 Description

-This Bolognese with Mushroom and Sausage is made with onion, carrots, celery, ground beef, sausage, white wine and porcini mushroom.
+This White Bolognese Recipe is made with onion, carrots, celery, ground beef, sausage, white wine and porcini mushroom.

 Ingredients